fosslinux/live-bootstrap/parts.rst

 make 3.82
 =========

-GNU Make is updated by .02.
-The most notable thing is this is now built properly using the build system and GCC, which means that it does not randomly segfault while building the Linux kernel.
+GNU ``make`` is now rebuilt properly using the build system and GCC, which means that it does not randomly segfault while building the Linux kernel.

 kexec-tools 2.0.22
 ==================